Apply to this program through a central application. Review the sections below before you begin.

 - Students without a bachelor’s degree in sociology, criminology or criminal justice may be required to take up to fifteen hours of undergraduate course work at the discretion of the Graduate Director.
 The requirement for course work may be waived by the Graduate Director based on equivalent course work, professional education, and/or work experience in the criminal justice system.

 - Students who do not meet the minimum entrance requirements stated in Item #1 may be admitted conditionally to the program at the discretion of the program admission committee and the approval of the Graduate Dean.
 Conditional admission might be based on factors such as work experience or other indications of academic potential found in the application materials.
 On a case-by-case basis, the committee will set terms for full admission to the program.

 - The Graduate Admission Application.

 - One official copy of transcripts showing course work for the bachelor’s degree.

-- Submit your GRE scores to the University (if required)
+- GRE scores (if applicable).

 Application review process

-All applications are reviewed by the Criminology Graduate Admissions Committee.
+All applications are reviewed by the criminology graduate admissions committee.
 Please note that the requirements listed above are minimum criteria and do not guarantee admission.
 The committee determines admission on a case-by-case basis, considering work experience and indicators of academic potential.
 It also establishes the terms for full admission to the program.